laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1417

-The default Stripe API version for Cashier 14.x will be `2022-08-01`.
+The default Stripe API version for Cashier 14.x is `2022-08-01`.
 If this is the latest Stripe API version at the time that you're upgrading to this Cashier version then it's also recommended that you upgrade your own Stripe API version settings [in your Stripe dashboard](https://dashboard.stripe.com/developers) to this version after deploying the Cashier upgrade.
 If this is no longer the latest Stripe API version, we recommend you do not modify your Stripe API version settings.

 If you use the Stripe SDK directly, make sure to properly test your integration after updating.